Let’s Make Plans to Electrify the UC

 The campuses burn methane in cogeneration plants to generate electricity and heat.

 The UC’s Massive Emissions Exacerbate the Climate Crisis

 The burning of methane emits over 1 million tonnes of Carbon Dioxide per year (Scope 1 emissions)

 The UC’s Current Approach to Climate Action is Outdated

 The UC’s climate action plan is called “Carbon Neutrality 2025”.
 At this point, this depends heavily on purchasing carbon offsets, which is deeply problematic.

 There is an Alternative: Early Retirement of the UC Fossil Fuel Infrastructure

 The UC needs to make plans now to run its campuses on electric input instead of (mostly) methane.
-The electric input will come from the wider grid, which is increasingly sourced from utility-level wind and solar.
+The electric input would come from a mix of on-site solar and the wider grid, which is increasingly sourced from utility-level wind and solar.